ngumoe/Story-Map-of-Fav-Restaurants-in-Seattle/readme.md

 ## Features
 - Full‑screen cover with background image
-- Sticky map that changes as you scroll
+- Sticky map that changes with each scroll
 - Five scenes, each highlighting a restaurant
 - Custom map markers and restaurant photos
 - Two different map styles (Streets, Light, Satellite Streets)